nellaivijay/CarND-P2/writeup_P2.md

 * The shape of a traffic sign image is ?
 * The number of unique classes/labels in the data set is ?

-####2.
-Include an exploratory visualization of the dataset and identify where the code is in your code file.
+*Exploratory Visualization:* The submission includes an exploratory visualization on the dataset.

 The code for this step is contained in the third code cell of the IPython notebook.